idosela3/cool-agro/README.md

-### Humidity Graph
+### RH Graph
-This graph illustrates the humidity levels measured by the sensor.
+This graph illustrates the RH levels measured by the sensor.
 ![Humidity Graph](HR.jpg)